TEWL (Transepidermal Water Loss) in Dogs

 Nutrition as a Long-range Barrier Support Tool

-Nutrition is not a quick fix for TEWL, but it can be part of a longer plan to support normal skin barrier function.
-In Labrador retrievers, long-term feeding of a skin barrier–fortified diet was associated with owner-assessed differences in atopic dermatitis symptom incidence, suggesting diet can influence how often skin problems show up in real life (van Beeck, 2015).
-That does not mean food replaces allergy care; it means the barrier may gain more slack when the basics are consistent.
-For some dogs, this is the difference between frequent flare-ups and occasional ones.
+Nutrition is not a quick fix for TEWL, but it can be part of a longer plan to support normal skin-barrier function.
+In Labrador retrievers, long-term feeding of a skin barrier-fortified diet was associated with owner-reported differences in atopic dermatitis incidence, suggesting diet influences how often skin problems surface (van Beeck, 2015).
+The barrier tends to gain slack when the basics stay consistent.

 What Not to Do When Skin Is Losing Moisture